satwikgarg2022461/BTP_Voice_Assistant/RUNNING.md

 1. Go to Picovoice Console and sign up/login.
 2. Copy your **AccessKey** from the console home page.
 3. Put it in `.env` as `PORCUPINE_ACCESS_KEY`.
-4. (Optional) Train/download your own `.ppn` wake-word model from the Porcupine console and place it in `models/`.

 ## 5. Create new Upstash Redis database URL